btbytes/bandwidther/README.md

 # Bandwidther

-SwiftUI menu bar app for monitoring application bandwidth use.
+Bandwidther is a native macOS menu bar app for monitoring per-process network bandwidth in real time.

 > [!NOTE]
 > This app was vibe coded using Claude Opus 4.6 and GPT-5.4.
 I do not have deep knowledge of macOS networking or SwiftUI such that I can confidently evaluate the end result.